Sintra-Cascais-Pena Palace 8-People Small Group Tour from Lisbon

 Stop 10

-Cascais is a former fishing village that gained fame as a resort for Portugal's royal family in the late 19th century and early 20th century.
-Nowadays, it is a popular vacation spot for both Portuguese and foreign tourists.
-Nowadays is village with small museums, picturesque gardens, a shiny marina and a pedestrianized old town.
-We will stop here for a while and sugest you to try the most famous ice cream of Portugal, Santini’s Gelati!
+Cascais was once a fishing village that gained popularity as a resort for Portugal's royal family in the late 19th and early 20th centuries.
+Today, it is a favored vacation destination for both Portuguese and international tourists.
+The village features small museums, picturesque gardens, a beautiful marina, and a pedestrianized old town.
+We will stop here for lunch or a snack, and we recommend trying the most famous ice cream in Portugal: Santini’s Gelati!

 11